DerekSelander/SpringBoardPOC/README.md

   lldb -n Maps
   ```

+#### *Note: I have not tried any of these challenges, so I do not know the difficulty of completing them.
+I'll be open to solving them myself and giving hints if I see an honest attempt is being made*

 #### Important!
 Added a dump_methods.py script.
 Will spend a bit of time talking about custom LLDB scripts for finding stuff.